gramasu000/blog/README.md

 # blog
-A small blog made in flask
+A small blog website made in flask